Semi-Infinite Programming for Collision-Avoidance in Optimal and Model Predictive Control: Preliminaries on Numerical Methods

 \glsreset{sip} A \gls{sip} problem is an optimization problem with a finite number of optimization variables $z\in\bbR^{n_z}$ and an infinite number of constraints: \begin{mini!}|s| {z\in\bbR^{n_z}}{L(z)}{ }{} \addConstraint{0}{\geq h(z, \gamma),\ \forall \gamma \in \Gamma }, \end{mini!} where $\gamma \in \bbR^{n_{\gamma}}$, $h:\bbR^{n_z} \times \bbR^{n_{\gamma}} \to \bbR$.
 The set $\Gamma$ is an infinite index set and is \textit{independent} of the upper-level optimization variables $z$.

-The authors of~\cite{Gramlich1995, Hettich1993, Lopez2007} show that the \gls{sip} problem~\eqref{eq:general-SIP-def}, under some regularity assumptions, can be locally reduced to a finite dimensional programming problem.
-Here we briefly describe the assumptions and refer to~\cite{Gramlich1995} for details.
+The authors of~\cite{Gramlich1995, Hettich1993, Lopez2007} show that the \gls{sip} problem~\eqref{eq:general-SIP-def}, under some regularity assumptions, can be locally reduced to a finite-dimensional programming problem.
+Here we briefly describe the assumptions and refer to~\cite{Hettich1993} for details.
 Suppose the infinite index set $\Gamma$ is a compact set and is defined via differentiable constraint functions $g_l:\bbR^{n_{\gamma}} \to \bbR$:

 Ensuring $h(z, \gamma) \leq 0$ for all $\gamma \in \Gamma$ is equivalent to ensuring that the maximum of $h(z, \gamma)$ over $\gamma \in \Gamma$ is not greater than zero.
 The lower-level optimization problem that seeks to maximize the function $h(z, \gamma)$ with respect to $\gamma$ is given by \begin{maxi!}|s| {\gamma \in \bbR^{n_{\gamma}} }{h({z}, \gamma)}{ }{\mathrm{LL \hbox{-} P}({z}):} \addConstraint{ g_{\llConstrIndex}(\gamma)}{\leq 0,\ \llConstrIndex \in\bbN_{[1, n_g]}.} \end{maxi!} Let $\lambda_{\mathrm{LL}, \llConstrIndex} \in \bbR$ be the Lagrange multiplier of constraint ${g_\llConstrIndex(\gamma)\leq 0}$ and $\lambda_{\mathrm{LL}} := ^{\top}$ be the vector that concatenates all multipliers.
 The Lagrangian of \mbox{LL-P$(z)$} is given by